magit/magit.vc/donations/index.md

 ---
 layout: default
-title: Support Magit Development
-header: Help making it better
+title: Help making it better
 ---

 Please consider supporting development financially using one of the